“Show, don’t tell” – using video to promote your services

 Part 1: Why use video?

-Video marketing has gone gangbusters in recent years as more businesses realise the potential of visual storytelling.
-Video captures your attention and appeals to your emotions in a way that words cannot.
-This makes video a particularly powerful marketing tool.
+Video marketing has exploded in recent years as more businesses realise the potential of visual storytelling.
+Video captures your attention and appeals to your emotions making it a particularly powerful marketing tool.

 How does it work?

-When you post a video online via a service like YouTube, you can allow people to share your video and comment from anywhere in the world.
-Videos can be easily shared through social media platforms, email and websites, either publicly or to a few select people.
+Videos can be easily shared through video hosting sites, social media platforms, email and websites, either publicly or to a few select people.

 Other video sharing services include:

-Sites where you can live-stream video content.
-This means that in real-time you recording and uploading to the internet.
+Facebook Live, Snapchat, Periscope: Sites where you can live-stream video content.
+This means that in real-time you are recording and uploading to the internet.
 Great to showcase what is happening in the moment.
 Take your customers for a tour around your offices!

-In a consumer market that feeds off excitement and entertainment, being unique and standing out can attract new customers.
+In a consumer market that feeds off excitement and entertainment, being genuine and standing out can attract new customers.

 Be the authority on a subject that relates to your business and provide useful advice or information about a topic your customers are interested in.